dapr-cn/docs/src/content/content/concepts/dapr-services/sidecar.md

 ### Examples

-1. Start a sidecar along with an application by specifying its unique ID.
-Note `--app-id` is a required field:
+1. Start a sidecar alongside an application by specifying its unique ID.

+   **Note:** `--app-id` is a required field, and cannot contain dots.

    ```bash
    daprd --app-id myapp